Long Island Personal Injury Lawyer

 Did you receive medical care after a car crash, falling in a store, or being bitten by a dog?
 If you suffered bodily harm that wasn’t your fault, you could be eligible for financial compensation through a personal injury lawsuit.
 But how do you know whether or not you have a personal injury case?

-Knowing when to contact a personal injury lawyer can be difficult to determine.
-After all, injuries can occur for a variety of reasons and sometimes there is nothing that could’ve been done to prevent them.
+Knowing when to contact a personal injury lawyer can be challenging to determine.
+After all, injuries can occur for various reasons; sometimes, nothing could’ve been done to prevent them.
 Sometimes you’re injured because you’ve made a mistake.
 However, if you were injured and it wasn’t your fault, you should not be held responsible for your medical bills or forced to deal with the situation without personal injury compensation.

 Pursuing A Personal Injury Lawsuit

-In order to file a personal injury lawsuit, you’ll need to show you suffered harm because of negligent or wrongful action on the part of another person or entity.
-This is a formal way of saying you got hurt and it was somebody else’s fault.
-In order to “win” a personal injury lawsuit, you’ll need to show liability (that it was the other party’s fault) and that there were damages (your injuries).
+To file a personal injury lawsuit, you must show you suffered harm because of negligent or wrongful action by another person or entity.
+This is a formal way of saying you got hurt, and was somebody else’s fault.
+To “win” a personal injury lawsuit, you’ll need to show liability (that it was the other party’s fault) and that there were damages (your injuries).

 Common Personal Injury Lawsuits

 There are many different causes of personal injury lawsuits.
-Some of the most common involve vehicle accidents, including cars, trucks, and motorcycle accidents.
-According to the National Highway Traffic Safety Administration, car and truck accidents account for more than 3 million injuries every year.
+Some of the most common involve vehicle accidents, including car, truck, and motorcycle accidents.
+According to the National Highway Traffic Safety Administration, car and truck accidents account for over 3 million yearly injuries.

 In addition to personal injury lawsuits related to motor vehicles, there are also several types of premises liability personal injury lawsuits, including slip and fall accidents, dog bites, swimming pool accidents, fires, inadequate security, elevator and escalator accidents, construction site accidents, and exposure to toxic chemicals.
-If you are injured while at work, you’d be placing a workplace accident claim.
-Workplace accidents and construction accidents include fall from heights, scaffolds, ladders, roofs, operating equipment accidents.
+Suppose you are injured while at work; you’d place a workplace accident claim.
+Workplace and construction accidents include falls from heights, scaffolds, ladders, roofs, and operating equipment accidents.

 Personal Injury Case Checklist